janekmi/pmemkv/INSTALLING.md

 crw------- 1 root root 238, 0 Jun  8 11:38 /dev/dax2.0
 ```

-Next clear and initialize the DAX device:
+Next clear the device DAX:

 ```
-pmempool rm --verbose /dev/dax2.0 pmempool create --layout pmemkv obj /dev/dax2.0
+pmempool rm --verbose /dev/dax2.0
 ```

-Now pass the device DAX device as a parameter to `pmemkv` like this:
+Now pass the device DAX as a parameter to `pmemkv` like this:

 ```
 ./pmemkv_bench --db=/dev/dax2.0